 I spent three years in AAdvantage’s executive-platinum tier.
 In my view, the best reward was the eight free one-way systemwide upgrades per year; a purchase of an economy-class fare was eligible for upgrade to the next fare-class.
 A real bonus for the upgrade was its “systemwide” nature.
 For example, if I flew AA Santiago to Dallas and AA Dallas to San Francisco on the same itinerary, I would call and request the upgrades.
 If I was upgraded to business-class on both flights, these counted as a single systemwide upgrade.

 In the fourth-quarter of 2010, I surpassed one million miles flown on flights with AA and with oneworld alliance-partner airlines.
 I don’t have a credit card whose usage also collects miles.
 Apart from a couple of modest hotel and rental-car promotions, over 95 per cent of my miles total has been accumulated in the air.
-Surpassing one million miles on AA means I have “lifetime gold”, so long as the elite status program remains.
+Going over one million miles on AA means I have “lifetime gold”, so long as the elite status program remains.
 A person attains “lifetime platinum” status when they reach a total two million miles flown.
-There is no “lifetime executive-platinum” status, however.
-As of writing, I’ve surpassed 1.2 million miles.
+But sadly, there is no “lifetime executive-platinum” status.
+As of writing, I’ve got over 1.2 million miles.

 There are of course two additional and larger alliances: Star Alliance, whose members include United Airlines, Deutsche Lufthansa, and Singapore Airlines, and Skyteam whose members include Delta Airlines, Air France, and KLM Royal Dutch Airlines.
 I’ve been collecting miles with Lufthansa with an eye to diversifying airline status programs and access to lounges.